marcfager/nspanel-mf/README.md

 ## TODO
 Somewhat in a priority order:
-- Page for controlling lights, flexibly configured from HA.
 - Control screen further:
   - Dim screen when not used and wake up when used.
 Further control from Home Assistant
-  - Use Home Assistant-screen before the NSPanel is connected to Home Assistant
-  - Use alarm status from HA to put the panel into Alarm mode (disable panel with beautiful graphic) when alarm is turned on.
 - Add equipment page for vacuum robot, lawn mower robot, AC.
 - Add electrical power monitoring page
-  - Add notification page (push notifications from HA to pop up on the screen).